GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 ## Scenario

 An organization is interested in building a chatbot that allows customers to check the status of an order they have placed.
-They want to:
+The development team wants to:

+* Quickly implement a chatbot on the company website with minimal coding effort.
 * Implement a chatbot across multiple contact center channels.
-Initially, the development team wants to quickly stand up a bot flow that processes inbound chats.
-However, they want to leverage this flow in a non-channel-specific way to integrate it with a voice channel in the future.
+Initially, the bot flow will process inbound chats.
+However, by designing the flow in a non-channel-specific way, the dev team will be able to integrate it with a voice channel later.

-* Implement a chatbot on their company website with minimal coding effort.

-* Integrate their chatbot with an existing AWS lambda that looks up the order status for a customer.
-By promoting reuse, the development team will speed up delivery velocity and demonstrate efficient code reuse.
+* Integrate the chatbot with an existing AWS lambda that looks up the order status for a customer.
+By promoting reuse, the development team will speed up delivery and demonstrate efficient design.

 ## Solution

-The organization leverages a Genesys Cloud Architect bot flow, inbound chat flow, data action, and chat widget:
+This blueprint explains how to use the following Genesys Cloud capabilities:

-* **Bot flow:** allows you to define the words and intents associated with speech and text detection in a chat or voice bot
+* **Architect Bot flow:** allows you to define the words and intents associated with speech and text detection in a chat or voice bot.
+The bot flow leverages machine learning to communicate intelligently with customers.
-* **Inbound chat flow:** provides the integration and the routing layer that gets the customer to the right information or people
+* **ArchitectInbound chat flow:** provides the integration and the routing layer that gets the customer to the right information or people
-* **Data action:** provides the integration to a third-party REST web service or AWS lambda
+* **Data action:** provides the integration to the AWS lambda that looks up a customer's order status
-* **Chat widget:** allows you to configure and create a JavaScript chat widget that deploys to an organization's website
+* **Web chat widget:** allows developers to configure and create a JavaScript web chat widget that deploys to their organization's website where customers interact with it

-Together with these Genesys Cloud components, the AWS lambda looks up a customer's order status.

-This Genesys Cloud Developer blueprint demonstrates how to build a chatbot using Genesys Cloud's Web chat capabilities and integrating that chatbot with an AWS lambda.

-This blueprint demonstrates how to:

-* Build a bot Genesys Cloud Architect flow leverages machine learning to communicate intelligently with a customer.
-* Build an inbound chat Genesys Cloud Architect flow that integrates with the bot flow.
-* Expose the chatbot for consumption using the Genesys Cloud Web Chat widget.
-* Integrate an AWS Lambda in the inbound chat flow using a Genesys Cloud Data Action.
-* Deploy both the AWS Lambda, all AWS IAM roles, and CX as Code components, all from within a single Terraform/CX as Code project.
+Additionally, this blueprint explains how to deploy the AWS Lambda, all the AWS IAM roles, and all the CX as Code components rom within a single Terraform/CX as Code project.

-This blueprint demonstrates how to:

-* Build a Genesys Cloud Architect bot flow that leverages machine learning to communicate intelligently with a customer
-* Build a Genesys Cloud Architect inbound chat flow that integrates with the bot flow
-* Expose the chatbot for consumption using the Genesys Cloud Web Chat widget
-* Integrate an AWS Lambda in the inbound chat flow using a Genesys Cloud data action

 ## Contents